Whatever Your Sound

 A History Rooted in Creativity.

-The Soundroom has played an essential part in the history of the North East’s thriving community music scene, originally established in the 1980’s and the days of Gatehead’s Deckham Music Collective and Route 26 Community Music Projects.
+The Soundroom has played an essential part in the history of the North East’s thriving grass-roots community music scene, originally established in the 1980’s and the days of Gatehead’s Deckham Music Collective (DMC) and Route 26 Community Music Projects.

-Housed in a few different venues, including Deckham Village Hall and the Elgin Centre before settling at the Old Redheugh Library building in the year 2000
+Housed in a few different venues, including Deckham Village Hall and the Elgin Centre before settling at the Old Redheugh Library building in the year 2000.

 The Deckham Music Collective was inspired by other community projects of the time , The Gateshead Music Collective which folded in 1984, about which much has been written and documented, also Them Wifies Music Collective and Art Care Arts project.

-The Soundroom was founded as an affordable recording resource part of the Deckham Music Collective (DMC) with donated recording equipment from ArtCare Arts Project and the dispanded Gateshead Music Collective.
+The Soundroom was founded as an affordable recording resource part of the Deckham Music Collective (DMC) with donated recording equipment from ArtCare Arts Project and the disbanded Gateshead Music Collective.
 A volunteer sound engineer called Garry Clennell and fellow DMC member’s set up the studio in an old office room in Deckham village hall, marking its inception.

-Despite its growth, The Soundroom has always maintained its collective ethos as a voluntary organisation.
 Supported by the council in the early years providing community education and youth training opportunities for both young people and adults.

 By the late 1990s, The Soundroom had grown successful enough to break out on its own and, with the help of Gateshead Council, moved into its current home of the former Redheugh Library, opening in December 2000 and proudly naming its new home The Soundroom.